Hovup/passkit-sdk/README.md

 In order to integrate the SDK into your node.js project follow the next steps:

-* Install node-curl dependencie into your system.
+* Install node-curl dependency into your system.

 * Add dependency 'passkit-sdk' to your `package.json` file.